ibm-cloud-docs/cis/ts-err-error-origin-address.md

 The `Origin address is not globally routable` error occurs when the configured origin is not reachable from the CIS global network.
 {: shortdesc}

 CIS validates origin addresses when you add them to a load balancer pool.
-CIS routes traffic and performs health checks from its public global network.
+CIS routes traffic and runs health checks from its public global network.
 Because of this, the origin must use a publicly routable IP address or hostname.
 {: tsSymptoms}

 If the origin uses a private IP address, internal hostname, or private-only endpoint, CIS cannot reach the origin and the validation fails.